 Why Garage Door Weather Stripping Maintenance Matters

 Garage door weather stripping will become dry and brittle over time (leading to cracking) or may fall out entirely due to wear and tear.
-It’s important to replace weather stripping as soon as you notice damage since it’s a low-cost repair that has many benefits in the long run.
+While checking your weather stripping might seem unnecessary, regular maintenance can help you avoid potential problems.

 You should check your weather stripping at least twice a year, preferably at the start of summer and winter due to the extreme temperatures each season can bring.
 To start, close the door and examine the top, bottom, and side weather stripping for the following: